 Exercise is as essential to the health as oxygen, and one of these dogs would never be really happy keeping him locked up in the house all day.
 Feists need plenty of room to run around, as well as soft, tall fences if you have any hope of being able to contain them.
 It should also be mentioned that this breed can be a champion at digging when the right mood strikes them.

 Should you or shouldn’t you have one of these guys?

-And although these dogs can be very affectionate by nature, in many cases they are too energetic to be good companions with children.
-Strong training skills and a committed program are required to bring out the best qualities of these Terriers, but if you have the time, knowledge and space to handle them, Feists are incredible companions who will willingly share all your adventures.
+And although these dogs can be very affectionate by nature, in many cases they are too energetic to be good companions for children.
+Strong training skills and a committed program are required to bring out the best qualities of these terriers, but if you have the time, knowledge, and space to handle them, Feist dogs are incredible companions who will willingly share all your adventures.